bryan273/SistakaNG/README.md

   * Peminjaman : represents each of loaned books by members
 * pengguna
   * CanBorrow : interface to be implemented for the class that can borrow
-  * Pengguna : abstract class that represents the users of SistakaNG
+  * Pengguna : an abstract class that represents the users of SistakaNG
   * Staf : representation of staff who are users of SistakaNG
   * Anggota : abstract class which is a subclass of Pengguna
   * Mahasiswa : representation of students who are users of SistakaNG
   * Dosen : representation of lecturers who are users of SistakaNG
-  * IdGenerator : class to create students ID
+  * IdGenerator : class to create student's ID
 * SistakaNG : main method to run the program that has been created

 ## Frontend files: